TBEMSESG/sssp_scoreboard/readme.md

 This app runs a simple scoreboard frontend with a background service application.
 The backend listens to a tcp connection from the Boded ScorePad, to show the current scores for Home and Guest teams, the current Period, and the current Time.

-!!!
-Note The app is hardcoded for IceHockey only, eventhough the scorePad could provide a lot of other sports too.
+>[!Note] The app is hardcoded for IceHockey only, eventhough the scorePad could provide a lot of other sports too.

-!!!
-Info Data parsing for other sports might be added later.
+>[!Info] Data parsing for other sports might be added later.

 The SSSP app only runs with a Boded ScorePad TCP Output.
 The messages are given and the parsing is not changable without changing the code.